 If your injuries are minor and short-term, and you are fully compensated by your workers’ comp benefits, there may be no advantage in filing a personal injury claim.
 However, if you suffer long-term, significant injuries that cause pain and suffering and permanent disability, there may be reasons to consider filing a personal injury claim.

-When your work-related injuries are substantial and a third party may be at fault, you should discuss your case an experienced personal injury attorney.
+When your work-related injuries are substantial and a third party may be at fault, you should discuss your case with an experienced workers’ compensation attorney.
 Your lawyer will investigate the accident, evaluate the facts, and determine whether another person can be held responsible for your injuries.
-Talking with a lawyer is the only way to find out with certainty whether a personal injury claim is a viable option.
+Talking with a lawyer with knowledge of both Virginia personal injury and workers’ compensation law is the only way to find out with certainty whether a personal injury claim is a viable option.

 Talk With an Experienced Virginia Beach Personal Injury Attorney